Buytition/pub_docs/TUTORIALS.md

 ## For Buyers: Refund Policy

-We promise to buyers of **Buyer Broker Package** that if within a month of your puchase, we cannot beat your best deal in your acceptable distance range we will refund you 80% of your full amount of purchase.
-For example, if you paid $50 for the package, we will refund you $40.
+We promise to buyers of **Private Information** that as of the time of your purchasing the price record, if the deal information of the price record is no longer valid, we will refund you 100% of your full amount of purchase.

-The remaining 20% covers the following:

-* The private information of the price record which is  part of the Buyer Broker Package
-* Our payment processing fee

 # Demo